 There are no upper or lower limits on the amount of money that can be requested, however, the fund panel have indicated that applications above £15,000 would be considered exceptional.

-The fund panel will only support 80% of a projects costs.
+The fund panel will only support 80% of the costs of a project.
 However, in certain circumstances higher or lower limits may be applied.

 Decisions are made by a fund panel made up of the representatives from the following organisations: